Indonesia: More Earthquakes Follow Sulawesi Disaster

 About 1,000 miles to the north, more shocks continued to grip Sulawesi, which is reeling in the aftermath of twin disasters on Friday: a 7.5-magnitude earthquake and a tsunami that triggered 20-foot waves of water.

-Another blow landed on devastated Palu City around 7:45 a.m.
-Tuesday when a shallow, 5.2-magnitude quake struck just 16 miles to the north.
+Another blow landed on devastated Palu, a sleepy city on Sulawesi that has born the brunt of the damage, around 7:45 a.m.
+Tuesday.
+A shallow, 5.2-magnitude quake struck just 16 miles to the north.
 This was followed by a 5.0-magnitude strike around 1 p.m.
 These tremors are the latest of over 170 aftershocks since Friday’s mega-quake, which was the most devastating earthquake to hit Indonesia since 2004.

-On Tuesday, the bodies of 34 students were found in a church in Sulawesi that was engulfed in a mudslide, AFP reports.
+The bodies of 34 students were found Tuesday in a church in Sulawesi that was engulfed in a mudslide, AFP reports.
 They were among a group of 86 students reported missing from a Bible camp in the Jonooge Church Training Center.
 The whereabouts the other 52 students is not yet known.

 Indonesia Red Cross spokeswoman Aulia Arriani told AFP the search and rescue missions are up against arduous conditions.